 - 1/2 teaspoon cumin

 - 1/2 cup sour orange juice (or use equal parts orange and lime juice)

 - 1/3 cup olive oil

-- Stir in the garlic-chili paste and whisk to combine.
+- Stir in the seasoned garlic paste until well combined.

-- Adjust with salt and pepper and serve
+- Adjust with salt and pepper and use as needed.

 NOTE: This recipe was updated on 1/30/23 to include new information and photos.
 It was originally published on 2/22/17.